 Due to the lack of recognition for the solidarity between movements for civil rights, little formal scholarship acknowledging the relationship between African Americans and Nationalists in Northern Ireland exists.
 Nationalists in Northern Ireland, however, have long identified with African American civil rights activists in a cross-cultural quest for equality.
 From Northern Ireland’s very first protests against discrimination, civil rights campaigners firmly aligned themselves with the ideological framework modeled in the United States.
 In this thesis, I explore the interconnectedness of civil rights struggles in the United States and in Northern Ireland through the use of scholarly, primary, and secondary documents.

 Gabrys, Mollie, "Civil Rights in Black and Green: Towards a Transatlantic Understanding of the Civil Rights Movements in the United States and Northern Ireland" (2006).
-Honors Projects.
-Paper 1.
+American Studies Honors Projects.
+1.

 © Copyright is owned by author of this document